Canon 1D X Mark II vs Fujifilm XP140

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The XP140 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 1DX Mark II and XP140 can be found, respectively, in the Canon 1D X Mark II Manual (free pdf) or the online Fujifilm XP140 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1D X Mark II or the Fujifilm XP140 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.